check-spelling-sandbox/ladybird/Documentation/EditorConfiguration/NvimConfiguration.md

-> **Note**: In case you already had another c++ language server configured in the `coc-settings.json` you might want to nuke it first and work towards your desired config by adding the other parts back in to avoid conflicts.
+> **Note**: In case you already had another c++ language server configured in the `coc-settings.json` you might want to nuke it first and work towards your desired config by adding the other parts back to avoid conflicts.

 > **Note**: If you have configured `clangd` as a languageServer in